Mulberry harbours: Deployment

-Arromanches Mulberry
+Arromanches

-At Arromanches, the first Phoenix was sunk at dawn on 8 June 1944.
+At Arromanches, the first phoenix was sunk at dawn on 8 June 1944.
 By 15 June a further 115 had been sunk to create a five-mile-long arc between Tracy-sur-Mer in the west to Asnelles in the east.
-To protect the new anchorage, the superstructures of the blockships (which remained above sea-level) and the concrete caissons were festooned with anti-aircraft guns and barrage balloons.
+To protect the new anchorage, the superstructures of the blockships (which remained above sea-level) and the concrete caissons were festooned with anti-aircraft guns and barrage balloons manned by the men of the 397th and 481st Anti-Aircraft Artillery (Automatic Weapons) Battalions, attached to the First US Army.

-Omaha Mulberry
+Omaha

-Arriving first on D-Day itself were the Bombardons followed a day later by the first blockship.
-The first Phoenix was sunk on 9 June and the Gooseberry was finished by 11 June.
+Arriving first on D-Day were the bombardons, followed a day later by the first blockship.
+The first phoenix was sunk on 9 June and the gooseberry was finished by 11 June.
 By 18 June two piers and four pier heads were working.
 Though this harbour was abandoned in late June (see below), the beach continued to be used for landing vehicles and stores using Landing Ship Tanks (LSTs).
 Using this method, the Americans were able to unload a higher tonnage of supplies than at Arromanches.
 Salvageable parts of the artificial port were sent to Arromanches to repair the Mulberry there.

-Storm of 19 June 1944
+Storm

-Both harbours were almost fully functional when on 19 June a large north-east storm at Force 6 to 8 blew into Normandy and devastated the Mulberry harbour at Omaha Beach.
-The harbours had been designed with summer weather conditions in mind but this was the worst storm to hit the Normandy coast in 40 years.
+Both harbours were almost fully functional when on 19 June a nor'easter of force 6 to 8 blew into Normandy and devastated the Mulberry harbour at Omaha Beach.
+The harbours had been designed with summer weather conditions in mind, but this was the worst storm to hit the Normandy coast in 40 years.

-The destruction at Omaha was so bad that the entire harbour was deemed irreparable.
-21 of the 28 Phoenix caissons were completely destroyed, the Bombardons were cast adrift, and the roadways and piers smashed.
+The entire harbour at Omaha was deemed irreparable, 21 of the 28 phoenix caissons were completely destroyed, the bombardons were cast adrift and the roadways and piers lay smashed.

-The Mulberry harbour at Arromanches was more protected, and although damaged by the storm it remained usable.
+The Mulberry harbour at Arromanches was more protected, and although damaged by the storm, it remained usable.
 It came to be known as Port Winston.
 While the harbour at Omaha was destroyed sooner than expected, Port Winston saw heavy use for eight months, despite being designed to last only three months.
-In the 10 months after D-Day, it was used to land over 2.5 million men, 500,000 vehicles, and 4 million tons of supplies providing much needed reinforcements in France.
-In response to this longer than planned use the Phoenix breakwater was reinforced with the addition of specially strengthened caissons.
+In the ten months after D-Day, it was used to land almost three million men, four million tons of supplies and half a million vehicles to reinforce France.
+In response to this longer-than-planned use, the phoenix breakwater was reinforced with the addition of specially strengthened caissons.
 The Royal Engineers had built a complete Mulberry Harbour out of 600,000 tons of concrete between 33 jetties, and had 10 mi of floating roadways to land men and vehicles on the beach.
 Port Winston is commonly upheld as one of the best examples of military engineering.
 Its remains are still visible today from the beaches at Arromanches.

-Deception

-Some troops from the American Ghost Army went to Normandy two weeks after D-Day to simulate a Mulberry harbour.
-The deception was created in such a way that at night its lights drew German gunfire away from the real Mulberries.